ControlNet Advanced

 If you have installed ComfyUI-Manager, you can directly search and install this plugin in ComfyUI-Manager.

-The method to install ComfyUI-Manager, and plug-ins can refer to the tutorial Install Plugins.
+The method to install ComfyUI-Manager, and plug-ins can refer to the tutorial Install ComfyUI Manager.

 Inserting the Canny Node